Judge won’t block law banning most Mississippi abortions

 In Louisiana, the state attorney general has asked the state Supreme Court to allow enforcement of a ban on most abortions.
 Louisiana’s anti-abortion statutes include so-called triggers that were designed to instantly take effect if the U.S. Supreme Court were to reverse abortion rights.
 But a state judge in New Orleans last week blocked enforcement of the law pending a court hearing on a lawsuit filed by a north Louisiana abortion clinic and others.

-The Louisiana lawsuit says the law is unclear on when the ban takes effect and on medical exceptions to the ban.
-Tuesday’s filing by the attorney general’s office says the order blocking enforcement should be dissolved.
+The Louisiana suit says the law is unclear on when the ban takes effect and on medical exceptions.
+The attorney general’s application to the Supreme Court, filed over the holiday weekend and announced Tuesday, says the order blocking enforcement should be dissolved.

-In Mississippi, if Chancery Judge Debbra K. Halford grants the clinic’s request to block the new state law from taking effect, the decision could be quickly appealed to the state Supreme Court.
-Halford presided at a hearing without issuing a decision from the bench.

-Mississippi was one of several states with a “trigger” law contingent on the Supreme Court overturning Roe v.
-Wade.
-The law was passed in 2007 and has never been challenged in court.
-It says abortion will be legal only if the pregnant woman’s life is in danger or if a pregnancy is caused by a rape reported to law enforcement.
-It does not have an exception for pregnancies caused by incest.
+The north Louisiana clinic’s attorneys argued in a Tuesday afternoon brief that it’s premature for the high court to get the case before the district judge and an appellate court have had a chance to more fully consider the issues.

 “They never said it would evaporate if Roe was ever overruled,” McDuff said in court Tuesday.